api-platform/docs/schema-generator/configuration.md

 ```

-## Forcing an embeddable class to be embedded
+## Forcing an Embeddable Class to be Embedded

 Force an `embeddable` class to be `embedded`.